 Your specific vitamin D needs are shaped by more than just age.
 Geography plays a surprising role — families living above 35° latitude experience months when sunlight cannot trigger production in the skin regardless of time spent outdoors.

-Skin pigmentation creates another important variable.
-People with darker skin require significantly more sun exposure because melanin absorbs the UVB radiation needed for synthesis.[3]NIH ODS — Vitamin D Fact Sheet: Groups at Risk of Inadequacy
+- Skin pigmentation: darker skin requires significantly more sun exposure because melanin absorbs the UVB radiation needed for synthesis[3]NIH ODS — Vitamin D Fact Sheet: Groups at Risk of Inadequacy View source

-A mother's own nutrient status is the single most important predictor of her newborn's initial levels.
-This explains why pregnant women receive specific guidance about monitoring their nutritional needs.
+- Maternal status: a mother's own vitamin D level is the single most important predictor of her newborn's initial levels — this is why pregnant women receive specific monitoring guidance

-Cultural practices and lifestyle choices further shape exposure.
-Keeping infants primarily indoors, working from home, or using protective clothing all reduce sunlight contact.
-Feeding method matters tremendously — exclusively breastfed infants face higher risk since breast milk contains minimal amounts.
+- Lifestyle and feeding: keeping infants indoors, working from home, or wearing protective clothing all reduce synthesis; exclusively breastfed infants face higher risk since breast milk contains minimal amounts[16]Vitamin D and Osteoporosis — Journal of Bone and Mineral Research View source

 Supplementation Strategies at Each Life Stage